redhat-openshift-ecosystem/operator-pipelines/docs/developer-guide.md

 #### Create an API Key

-Contact a Pyxis admin to assist with this request.
+[File a ticket](https://url.corp.redhat.com/86973d1) with Pyxis admins to assist with this request.
 It must correspond to the `org_id` for the certification project under test.

 ## Making Changes to the Pipelines